->

 GROWING TEXAS TALENT by IMPROVING CREDIT MOBILITY

-The Texas Higher Education Coordinating Board (THECB) has set critical targets in its Building a Talent Strong Texas strategic plan.
-The Texas Transfer Alliance plays a key role in achieving these goals by advancing transfer and credit mobility statewide.
+The Texas Higher Education Coordinating Board (THECB) has set critical targets in its Building a Talent Strong Texas strategic plan, including:

 A COLLABORATION OF TEXAS UNIVERSITIES & COMMUNITY COLLEGES

 The Alliance is convened by Educate Texas.
-Members include the Texas Association of Community Colleges, university systems, two- and four-year institutions, and affiliated partners.
-This work is guided by the Texas Transfer Alliance Steering Committee.
+Members include the Texas Association of Community Colleges, university systems, 2- and 4-year institutions, and affiliated partners.
+Click here to learn more.

 LEADING INFORMATION AND SUPPORTING INSTITUTIONS